Pound steadies as traders wait on Brexit confusion

 Sterling initially rose on Tuesday after parliament approved a second reading of the Brexit deal, but then fell after lawmakers rejected the timetable.

-The United States and China are trying to finalize the first phase of a trade agreement before an Asia-Pacific Economic Cooperation summit in Chile in mid-November.
+The United States and China are trying to finalise the first phase of a trade agreement before an Asia-Pacific Economic Cooperation summit in Chile in mid-November.

 An exclusive Reuters report that one of the U.S. advisors to U.S. President Donald Trump on trade talks with China will leave government could introduce some uncertainty about future trade talks.